spotify/luigi/README.rst

 * `Growth Intelligence <http://www.slideshare.net/growthintel/a-beginners-guide-to-building-data-pipelines-with-luigi>`_
 * `AdRoll <http://tech.adroll.com/blog/data/2015/09/22/data-pipelines-docker.html>`_

-Please let us know if your company wants to be featured on this list!
+We're more than happy to have your company added here.
+Just send a PR on GitHub.

 Getting Help
 ------------